SteveEmployments/forkThis/README.md

 ### Description

-This page will prove to my descendants that I was, in fact, only half retarded
+This page will prove to my descendants that I was, in fact, only half retarded.

+2nd try: Add, commit, push?

 ## Languages used